-(d) "Fluid" means any material or substance which flows or moves, whether semisolid, liquid, gas, or steam.
+(d) "Fluid" means liquid, gas, or steam.

-(e) "Freshwater" means water that contains 3,000 mg/l-mg/L_TDS or less.
+(e) "Freshwater" means water that contains 3,000 mg/I TDS or less.

 (f) "Injection well" means a well into which fluids are being injected as part of an underground injection project, or that is approved by the Division for such purpose.
-A gas storage well, as defined in Section 1726.1(a)(4), is not an injection well.